 In 2015 I published the series as it stood as a Blurb book, which is still available.
 I have continued to add to the project over the years and may publish again soon

-Despite appearances, the bay can be a dangerous place.
-Extremely fast tides, draining rivers, quicksands, and shifting channels can easily trap unwary visitors.
-The ebbing tide retreats as far as twelve kilometres, and races back over the bay at speeds of 9 knots: approximately 16 kilometres an hour.
-It is wise to check the tide tables before venturing out on the sands, as walkers can be trapped by waves speeding in, both in front and behind them.
-They say that the incoming tide 'approaches as fast as a horse can run'.
+Morecambe Bay is situated on the Lancashire and Cumbria coastline, just to the south of the Lake District National Park.
+Covering an area of 320 square kilometres, it is the largest area of intertidal mudflats and sand in the UK.
+Despite appearances, the bay can be a treacherous place.
+Fast tides, quicksands, draining rivers, and shifting channels can easily trap the unwary.
+The ebbing tide retreats as far as twelve kilometres, and races back over the bay at speeds of approximately 16 kilometres an hour.
+It is wise to check the tide tables before venturing out on the sands, as walkers can be trapped by waves racing in both in front and behind them.
+Locals will tell you that the incoming tide 'approaches as fast as a horse can run'.